cehune/cehune/README.md

 ## Hello 👋👋

 I'm a Mechatronics Engineering student at the University of Waterloo.
 I really like graphics and infra.
 My work experience (see below) has mainly revolved around  Android.
-Hoping to switch to work with infra, lower level software, GPUS, or anything shaders / rendering.
+Hoping to switch to work with infra, lower level software, anything shaders / rendering.

 - Prev 2x intern at  [General Motors Motor Company](https://www.gm.com/)
 - Prev 2x intern at [Ford Motor Company](https://www.ford.ca/)